by Anne Lyne , Gráinne Carville October-08-2024 in Employment Law, Corporate Social Responsibility News

 - European Union (Corporate Sustainability Reporting) Regulations 2024 (SI 336 of 2024)

-The European Union (Corporate Sustainability Reporting) Regulations 2024 (the “Regulations”) transposes the Corporate Sustainability Reporting Directive (CSRD) into national law.
+The European Union (Corporate Sustainability Reporting) Regulations 2024 (the “Regulations”) transpose the Corporate Sustainability Reporting Directive (CSRD) into national law.
 Certain companies will be required to report on ESG matters in accordance with the European Sustainability Reporting Standards, noting the impact that they may have on climate and society.
 The Regulations came into effect on 6 July 2024, but they commence on a phased basis, depending on the nature and size of the relevant entity.

-- Equality / Diversity and inclusion
+- Equality / Diversity and Inclusion

 The Employment Equality Acts provide that an employer cannot discriminate against an employee, i.e. treat them less favourably, based on the nine protected grounds: gender, civil status, family status, age, disability, sexual orientation, race, religion, and membership of the Traveller community.
 The Employment Equality Acts also provide that an employer must provide reasonable accommodations to employees with disabilities to assist the employee in the performance of their role.